bmschmidt/colorbar/README.md

 colorbar = Colorbar()
 	.origin([15,60])
 	.scale(myScale)
+	.orient("vertical")

 placeholder = "#colorbar-here"

-pointer = d3.select(placeholder)
+colorbarObject = d3.select(placeholder)
     .call(colorbar)

 </script>
 ```

-(I'd download the javascript, though: no promises that url will permanently contain the latest version of the script).
+(I'd download the javascript, though, rather than use my hosted copy: no promises that url will permanently contain the latest version of the script, or that the API won't change.)

 ## Update

-The colorbar call returns an object that can be used to change the pointer location using a "pointTo" method.
+The colorbar call returns a selection with an additional method that can be used to change the pointer location using a "pointTo" method.

 ```
-pointer.pointTo(26)
+colorbarObject.pointTo(26)
 ```

 The pointer will drop to the appropriate place, and then fade away after five seconds.

-In practice, you'll almost always want to bind this to a mouseover event: some fake code would look like this:
+In practice, you'll almost always want to bind this pointer a mouseover event: some fake code would look like this:
 ```
 var elements = d3.selectAll("circle").data(whatever)